Is Homosexuality a Sin?

 A Personal Note Before Continuing...

 Despite what the world may say, the Bible should guide how we live our lives, shape our interactions with others, and define how we love and receive love.
-However, experiencing "gay feelings" can complicate matters.
+However, experiencing same-sex attraction can complicate matters.
 Society may offer one perspective, while some pulpits present another.
-Unfortunately, a growing number of churches have started accepting the LGBTQ+ community, deeming it acceptable to identify as such, essentially suggesting that living a gay lifestyle is without sin.
+Unfortunately, a growing number of churches have started accepting the LGBT community, deeming it acceptable to identify as such, essentially suggesting that living a gay lifestyle is without sin.

 But is it?